Bridn/CakePHP-3.x-Taxonomy-Plugin/README.md

 # CakePHP 3.x Taxonomy Plugin

 Simple Taxonomy Plugin, you will be able to add tags or categories etc. to your entity.
+This plugin doesn't implement nested data.
+Parents and order by left and right are not implemented.

 ### Requirements